How to Check If Your UK Cosmetic Surgeon Is Properly Qualified: GMC, Specialist Register and Board Certification Explained

 What the Specialist Register Is

-The Specialist Register is something different entirely.
+The Specialist Register is a different thing entirely.

 Why This Distinction Matters